 Step 3 – Switch to a different language using the Language Switcher in the top of the WP-Customizer panel and set your desired options for the language you’ve selected.

 Change Theme Options For All Languages At Once

 Step 1 – In the Language Switcher on the top WP Customizer panel, select All Languages from the dropdown.

 Step 2 – Once you’ve selected All Languages from the dropdown, the theme customizer options for all the languages will be replaced by the default language you have set in WPML options.
 Once you make changes to any theme option, that change will be applied to all WPML languages.

 With WPML, you can easily synchronize your language menus.
 For more information, please check our page about translating menus.

-WPML Plugin required some work if you want to create a multilingual WordPress website, but the benefit will be can be plentiful by getting much larger audience, and your website will get better UX, trust and credibility.
+WPML Plugin required some work if you want to create a multilingual WordPress website, but the benefit will be can be plentiful by getting a much larger audience, and your website will get better UX, trust, and credibility.